MicrosoftDocs/edge-developer/microsoft-edge/dev-guide/device.md

 ---
-description: Guides for device APIs and features in Microsoft Edge.
+description: See guides for device APIs and features in Microsoft Edge like the Fullscreen API and High DPI support.
-title: Device
+title: Dev guide: Device - Microsoft Edge Development
 author: erikadoyle
 ---